 Are you always the same person, or do you act one way with friends and family, and a different way with clients and colleagues?

-This is fresh in my mind because I while on vacation last week, I was chatting (over a few margaritas) with a few ladies I had just met, and one of the women spoke warmly of her son.
-Although she seemed to be a loving and caring mother, I later found out from her friend that she did not come across that way to the son at all, and had not given him so much as a card for the birthday he’d had a few weeks earlier.
+While on vacation, I was chatting (over a few margaritas) with a few ladies I had just met, and one of the women spoke warmly of her son.
+Although she seemed to be a loving and caring mother, I later found out from her friend that she had not given her son so much as a card for his recent birthday.

-How much harder is it to be one way to one group of people and (perhaps after a few margaritas) be completely different to another group than it is to just be yourself all the time?
+It made me think: How hard is it to be one way with one group of people and (perhaps after a few margaritas) be completely different with another group?
+Isn’t it harder than just being yourself all the time?

-At a recent meeting of IABC’s Professional Independent Communicators, personal brand strategist Paul Copcutt talked about personal branding and what sets us apart.
-Exercises where we discussed words that would immediately identify specific coffee shops without naming them showed clearly that when we make a purchase, it’s not just about the product or service.
+At a meeting of IABC’s Professional Independent Communicators, personal brand strategist Paul Copcutt talked about personal branding and what sets us apart.
+Discussing words that would immediately identify specific coffee shops without naming them showed clearly that when we make a purchase, it’s not just about the product or service.
 If each one will sell us a coffee, how do we choose between Tim Hortons and Starbucks?

 Paul explained that rational attributes are the basic foot in the door; like every coffee shop selling coffee, you must have these to be considered.
 The emotional attributes are the unique aspects that set you apart and actually get you the job or the sale.